The Ultimate Guide to Successful Seed Starting with Seed Trays

 Q4.
 Do they need drainage holes?

-Wait until seedlings have 2–3 sets of true leaves and a well-developed root system.
-Don’t rush the process—stronger seedlings mean healthier plants.
+Wait until seedlings have 2–3 sets of true leaves along with a well-developed root system.
+Take your time with it — the bigger the seedlings, the better the plants.

 1 comment